 Most parents love being asked for advice, and it might surprise you how much of that advice is invaluable, even when it's not quite what you want to hear.
 After you've created your wedding budget, ask your parents to review it with you.
-Share with them research about what you've found about average costs in your area, the choices you'll make to save money, and how you plan to pay for everything.
+Share with them what you've found regarding average costs in your area, the choices you'll make to save money, and how you plan to pay for everything.

-This conversation creates a natural and easy way for them to say, "We were planning to contribute."
-If they don't speak up, you can assume they are unable to.
+This conversation creates a natural and easy way for your parents to say, "We were planning to contribute."
+If they don't speak up, you can assume that they are unable to.
 This is also a good way to get everyone speaking the same language, so they'll understand why they can't invite 50 people to your small and intimate ceremony.

 Since even the most tightly-controlled wedding budgets have a way of growing, parents might feel uncomfortable with agreeing to pay for "half of the wedding" or another non-specific commitment.
 Instead, you can ask them to pay for one discrete portion, such as your dress, the flowers, or the rehearsal dinner.

 Or, you might say, "We've found a reception venue that is absolutely perfect for what we want.
 Unfortunately, it's more than we had budgeted.
 We wondered if there's any possibility that you could help us with the difference."